The climate assembly

 Invitations were sent out in November to around 8000 randomly selected Blackpool households.
 The invitations provided information about how people in those households could apply to take part.

-Those who apply to take part are asked to provide some basic information about themselves.
+Those who applied to take part were asked to provide some basic information about themselves.

-This information is used to make sure that the people taking part in the assembly fairly reflect the rest of the town in terms of things like age and gender.
+This information was used to make sure that the people taking part in the assembly fairly reflected the rest of the town in terms of things like age and gender.

-Forty people will be selected to take part in the assembly.
-This is a fantastic opportunity for local people to shape our approach to the climate emergency.
+Forty people were selected to take part in the assembly.
+This was a fantastic opportunity for local people to shape our approach to the climate emergency.